abhinand5/gptq_for_langchain/README.md

 ## Prerequisites

 - Ubuntu 22.04 / WSL2 Ubuntu for Windows
 - Nvidia GPU with at least 6GB VRAM
+    - 6GB VRAM is enough for loading 4-bit 7B models
 - Minumum 8 cores of CPU
 - 16 GB RAM is recommended
 - Nvidia drivers already installed (`nvidia-smi` command should work)